ldijkman/Arduino_Plant_Watering_System/README.md

 Rotary encoder menu

-change and save parameters to make it an independant stand alone system
+change and save parameters to EEPROM to make it an independant stand alone system

 reuse parts of code from